aldryn/aldryn-docs/docs/tutorial/live-and-test-servers.rst

 The *Test Server* pane displays information about the System and Boilerplate versions, and indicators to show whether they can be updated, in which case a button to apply the updates will be available.

+.. todo:: an image for the test server pane with the apply updates button higlighted

 At any time, you can use the **Test it** button to deploy the current configuration, whether it has been previously deployed or not.